SRay-2020/MP3--Novel_Writing_APP/README.md

 - Darkmode for night time use
 - Further customisation of user 'Profile page' including user profile picture and more feedback
 - Allow users create custom forms or inputs to database to recall (scenes etc.)
+- Give users more control over notes, includng delete and edit

 ### **TECHNOLOGIES USED**